benjaminyzg/benjaminy/README.md

 ## 🌐 How to Reach Me
 - 📫 Email: [benjamin.yong.sg@gmail.com](mailto:benjamin,yong.sg@gmail.com)
 - 💼 LinkedIn: [linkedin.com/in/yongbenjamin](https://linkedin.com/in/yongbenjamin)
+-
 ---

-⭐️ **Fun Fact**: I'm a coffee enthusiast ☕ and love exploring new cafes around the world!
+⭐️ **Fun Fact**: I'm a coffee enthusiast ☕ and love exploring new cafes and travelling around the world!

 Thanks for stopping by!
 Don't forget to leave a ⭐️ on my repositories if you find them interesting!